RobTheThief/ci-project-1-css-and-html/README.md

 ### Known Bugs

 -   On mobile devices in landscape mode the tip of the chevron may temporarily move outside the screen.
 This doesnt impact the usability or look of the feature.
-    -   On some devices the top of the womans head on the landing image may overflow out of view but doesnt impast the aesthetics of the image.
 -   On larger TVs the backgroud of the about scetion may move up under part of the testimonials.
+-   On touch screens the language tooltip remains visible until the user touches somewhere else.

 ### Validator Testing